 If a client has been experiencing chronic tightness it will be due to long-term weaknesses that the body has experienced.
 In these cases, the clients will often need to follow up with home exercises that will help to reinforce the activation and keep the tight muscles relaxed.
 The process of Muscle Activation Techniques MAT enables the MAT practitioners to identify and correct muscle weaknesses that relate to the chronic muscle tightness issues that we see in our clients.

 What is Muscle Activation Techniques (MAT)?

 Muscle Activation Techniques (MAT) is a revolutionary approach involved in the assessment and correction of muscular imbalances that cause pain and injury.
 MAT was developed by Greg Roskopf, a biomechanics consultant for the Denver Broncos and Utah Jazz.
 Through years of study and practice, he developed what we today call “The Roskopf Principle”.
 This principle simply states that muscle tightness is a symptom of muscle weakness.
 This defining principle is what distinguishes MAT from other techniques aimed at relieving tension in muscles.
 In contrast to other modalities, the MAT process improves the ability for muscles to contract, which in turn results in a decrease in the associated muscle tightness.

 This non-invasive technique can be practiced by anyone working to improve the muscular system of any client that is looking for a better quality of life.
-Physical therapists, personal trainers, massage therapists, etc have all enjoyed successful careers practicing MAT as the work to improve their client's quality of life
+Physical therapists, personal trainers, massage therapists, etc have all enjoyed successful careers practicing MAT as they work to improve their client's quality of life.